Who are Local Village Network?

-LVN is a grassroots organisation set up in 2014.
-Founder Rachael Box and a team of volunteers have worked with over 300 young people to create a series of programmes that put young people in control.
+Local Village Network is a grassroots charity set up in 2015.
+Founder Rachael Box and a team of volunteers worked with over 300 young people to create a series of programmes that put young people in control of their future.

 BBC Radio London

-LVN have worked extensively with tutors and students at City & Islington college.
-As a result, young people have collaborated with LVN on many projects including testing and creating an advertisement of the app and putting on community events.
+As a result of our extensive work with tutors and students at City & Islington college (C&I), feedback and collaboration from young people has informed the development of our programmes and services.
+C&I students have collaborated with LVN on many projects including testing, creating an advertisement of the app and putting on community events.
 Read the full article here.

 “Countering network poverty as a precursor to gang membership: bridging and social capital through temporary migration research and practice” – LVN CEO Rachael Box & Robert F. Hesketh, Lecturer in Criminal Justice at Liverpool John Moores University.
 Paper available here.

 LVN brings social cohesion and positive networks to all young people.

 Our programmes generate positive influence by enabling everyone to play their part to help raise productive, happy and successful young people.